ghostycreature/Unity/README.md

 - You can jump on the top of enemy to kill them
 - if You touch the enemy any other way it will take your life points away
 - You have 3 powerups :
-   - first is speed : in this u will be give anyy speed between 5 to 18 and your normal speed is 8 so its a double edge sword
+   - first is speed : This powerup will give you any speed between 5 to 18 and your normal speed is 8 so its a double edge sword
    - second is jump : it will increase your jump power
    - third is ghost: it will make u invisible to the enemys but not the traps
  * there are many traps like